zeyuz35/zeyuz35.github.io/vault/Thesis.representation.md

 Because the break on this one extra factor is simply a multiplicative one (rotation), this corresponds to a type 2 break on its loading, as classified by the existing representation theorems.

 Hence, the overall net effect of such a break is one extra factor being estimated.

+Simulation shows that this is not the case.
+Not sure what is going on.

 The implication of this is that any break in the factor innovations manifests itself as an extra factor (holding all others constant), when estimated via PCA.